Felipe Drugovich: FIA Formula 3 Championship

-In February 2019, Carlin Buzz Racing confirmed that Drugovich would race with them in the inaugural championship, alongside Logan Sargeant and Teppei Natori.
-His season would be tough, scoring his only points with sixth place in race one of the Hungary round.
-He was set for another points finish in race two, but suffered a puncture after contact with Robert Shwartzman while battling over third place, both ultimately retiring from the race.
-He scored eight points and finished the season in 16th place, also scoring more points than both of his teammates combined.
+In February 2019, Carlin Buzz Racing confirmed that Drugovich would race with them in the inaugural FIA Formula 3 championship, alongside Logan Sargeant and Teppei Natori.
+His season proved difficult, with Drugovich scoring points only one occasion, finishing in sixth place in race one of the Hungary round.
+He was set for another points finish in race two before contact with Robert Shwartzman while fighting for third place resulted in a puncture, and they both ultimately retired from the race.
+Drugovich ended the season sixteenth in the standings with eight points, scoring more points than his two teammates combined.